 Career Mentoring: Upperclass students at member institutions develop mentoring relationships with successful business professionals who can help them build their brands and guide them through the basics of business etiquette and other key success factors.
 Students are matched with a career mentor.
 Mentees develop a better understanding of how to translate what they’ve learned in the classroom into the workplace, and in some cases, mentors may assist mentees in finding future career opportunities.
 Initial funding for this program was provided by a National Venture Fund grant from the CIC.

 Micro-Internships: These short-term, paid, professional assignments through ACI’s partner, Parker Dewey, take place throughout the year and involve five to 40 hours of work.
 Students gain opportunities to demonstrate skills, explore career paths and build networks.
 Employers connect to a skilled and diverse talent pool, improve the effectiveness of hiring efforts and lower the costs (and risks) associated with integrating new employees into their organizations.

-ACI’s Statewide Career Professionals Network: ACI has built a network of career services professionals across 27 member campuses.
+ACI’s Statewide Career Professionals Network: ACI has built a network of career services professionals across its member campuses.
 Through annual surveys to assess needs and learn about challenges and opportunities in the field, ACI is creating new opportunities for employers to connect to this valuable network – and to thousands of students this network represents.